-Creating a transaction to update configuration data enables the data to be updated without the need to specify a dotted name in the link:../reference-manual/set.html#GSRFM00226['set'] subcommand.
+Creating a transaction to update configuration data enables the data to be updated without the need to specify a dotted name in the set subcommand.
 You can make the transaction available to system administrators in the following ways:

-\ By adding an link:../reference-manual/asadmin.html#GSRFM00263['asadmin'] subcommand.
-If you are adding an 'asadmin' subcommand, include the code for the transaction in the body of the subcommand's 'execute' method.
-For more information, see link:extending-asadmin.html#ghmrd[Extending the 'asadmin' Utility].

-\ By extending the Administration Console.
-For more information, see link:extending-the-admin-console.html#ghmrb[Extending the Administration Console].
+- By adding an asadmin subcommand.
+If you are adding an asadmin subcommand, include the code for the transaction in the body of the subcommand's execute method.
+For more information, see Extending the asadmin Utility. - By extending the Administration Console.
+For more information, see Extending the Administration Console.